June 10, 2022

 Friday 20th May | Dr Yoseph Araya Climate-smart agroforestry in Malawi | Dr Richard Gunton How broad is sustainable intensification? |

-Friday 27th May | Dr Jan van der Stoep Eating as a normative practice | Philip Sampson Whose world, whose sustainability?
+Friday 27th May | Dr Jan van der Stoep Eating as a normative practice | Dr Philip Sampson Whose world, whose sustainability?
 Recovering the interests of the planet |

-Friday 3rd June | Plamen Ivanov Economics of food security | TBC |
+Friday 3rd June | Dr Plamen Ivanov Economics of food security | Prof Richard Werner Financing sustainable food supplies |

-Friday 10th June | Maarten Verkerk The many faces of sustainable home cooking | Dr Franck Meijboom The role of animals in transitions towards sustainability |
+Friday 10th June | Maarten Verkerk The many faces of sustainable home cooking | Dr Franck Meijboom Animals in perspective: on animals and transitions towards sustainability |

 The seminars take place on consecutive Fridays, from 12:00-14:00 BST, on Zoom.
 You are welcome to attend the whole series, but each lecture will stand alone.